jbampton/jbampton/README.md

 | Learn Chess From The Greats | Peter J. Tamburro, Jr. | Dover Publications | Published in 2000 this edition printed in 2022 | Paperback | 156+ |
 | The Chess Player's Bible: Illustrated Strategies For Staying Ahead Of The Game; Second Edition | Eade & Lawrence | Apple Press; A QUARTO BOOK | 2014 | Ring bound hardcover | 288 |

-## Chess References in Dictionaries
+## Chess References in Books and Magazines

 A lot of the dictionaries below use different notation to markup words and phrases.
 More work to be done on markup and links soon.